libu40/Recipe-Management/READMe.md

 #### **Post Deployment check** :

-Once the the deployment is success, We should able to see the below listed containers/resources are created up and running.
+Once the deployment is success, We should be able to see the below listed containers/resources are created up and running.
 This can be checked by docker commands or via docker desktop dashboard.